 I’ve done some reading on Proctor’s blog and at different points she refers to The House at Rose Creek as both LDS Fiction and not really LDS Fiction per se.
-In other words, the same concern all LDS writers grapple with.
-Does our Mormonness exclude us from the larger literary discourse?
+In other words, the same concern all LDS writers grapple with. from the larger literary discourse?
 Is there room for us?
 Will anyone read a Mormon book?

 I’m not sure how her novel answers this question.
 To me, its requirement that Kate’s romances with both a man and a faith be consummated (more or less simultaneously) is a bit offputting.
 I like a bit more uncertainty, ambiguity in my fiction.
 And I know that happy endings are (sort of) a requirement of romance and I certainly don’t mind happy endings.
 For many fictions the destination is known—it’s the path we take to get there that matters.
 Consider Ms Austen.